netlify/netlify-lambda/README.md

   }
 }
 ```
+The serving port can be changed with the `-p`/`--port` option.

-## Webpack Configuration
+### Webpack Configuration

-By default the webpack configuration uses `babel-loader` to load all js files.
-Any `.babelrc` in the directory `netlify-lambda` is run from will be respected.
-If no `.babelrc` is found, a [few basic settings are used](https://github.com/netlify/netlify-lambda/blob/master/lib/build.js#L11-L15a).
+This tool includes a default webpack configuration using `babel-loader` to load all js files.

-If you need to use additional webpack modules or loaders, you can specify an additional webpack config with the `-c` option when running either `serve` or `build`.
+If you need to use additional webpack modules or loaders, you can specify an additional webpack config with the `-c`/`--config` option when running either `serve` or `build`.

 The additional webpack config will be merged into the default config via [webpack-merge's](https://www.npmjs.com/package/webpack-merge) `merge.smart` method.

+### babel configuration

+The default webpack configuration uses `babel-loader` with a [few basic settings](https://github.com/netlify/netlify-lambda/blob/master/lib/build.js#L19-L33).

+However, if any `.babelrc` is found in the directory `netlify-lambda` is run from, it will be used instead of the default one.

 ## License